RP3Agency/sass-guidelines/index.md

 First things first: **this is not a CSS styleguide**.
 This document will not discuss naming conventions for CSS classes, modular patterns and the question of IDs in the CSS world.
 These guidelines only aim at dealing with Sass-specific content.

-Also, this styleguide is my own and therefore **very opinionated**.
-Think of it as a collection of methodologies and advice that I have polished and given over the years.
-It also gives me the opportunity to link to a handful of insightful resources, so be sure to check the *further readings*.
+Also, this styleguide is specific to the projects at RP3 Agency and therefore **very opinionated**.
+Think of it as a collection of methodologies and advice that we have refined and polished over the years.
+It also grants the opportunity to link to a handful of insightful resources, so be sure to check the *further readings*.

-Obviously, this is certainly not the only way of doing things, and it may or may not suit your project.
-Feel free to pick from it and adapt it to your needs.
-As we say, *your mileage may vary*.
+Obviously, this is certainly not the only way of doing things.
+However, in order to work effectively _as a team_, these guidelines aim to establish certain base principles that we can all follow, allowing us to more easily work on each other's code.